MariCods/Boo-Books-Bu-Bu/README.md

 WHEN I click on the Remove button on a book
 THEN that book is deleted from my saved books list WHEN I click on the Logout button
-THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button
-The submit button is having a slight error but I will resubmit when I fixed it
+THEN I am logged out of the site and presented with a menu with the options Search for Books and Login The saved books page is having a error displaying the books, but I am working on it.
 # Installation
 Sign in and save and remove books from saved books